November: The Reed and the Celtic New Year

-Reed: The Celtic Tree for October 28 - November 24.
+Reed: is the Celtic Tree for October 28 - November 24.

 Reeds are large perennial grasses with smooth, flat leaves.
 They grows in wet areas such as marshlands or streams—often at the edge of distinct ecological zones.
 Today reeds grow a few yards high, but there are accounts of reeds growing up to twenty feet—almost as tall as a small tree.
 Reeds stabilize banks, marking a transition point between land and shore.